Varied Western NSW offices | Full-time | Permanent/fixed-term

 The primary responsibility of a Solicitor, Criminal Law Practice is to undertake Criminal Appearance work as directed, covering matters within Local Courts, Children’s Courts, District Court and/or Court Circuit (requiring travel).

-Accelerate your career in the Criminal Law with the opportunities that regional practice provides.
+Accelerate your career in the Criminal Law with the breadth of opportunities that regional practice provides.
 You’ll hit the ground running, but you will gain experience and exposure to matters of complexity and variety.
 You will get the opportunity to work with Indigenous communities and help change people’s lives.

-Many locations throughout regional NSW where our offices are located are thriving communities rich in history and amenity.
+Many locations throughout regional NSW where our offices are located are thriving communities rich in culture, history and amenity.

 Your skills and experience